annotell/public-docs/docs-src/docs/kognic-io/annotations.md

 https://github.com/annotell/kognic-io-examples-python/blob/master/examples/get_annotation.py#L7-L10
 ```

-This method returns a single `Annotation` object, containing the OpenLABEL json, using an scene uuid and an annotation type.
+This method returns a single `Annotation` object, containing the OpenLABEL json, using a scene uuid and an annotation type.

 ### Get Annotations for a Project or Batch